 \subsubsection{Comparison with State-of-the-Art Methods}

-We begin by comparing our approach with state-of-the-art image classification models on ImageNet.
-Results are summarized in Tab.~\ref{tab:main}, from which two key observations emerge that highlight the advantages of our method.
+We begin by comparing our approach with state-of-the-art models on ImageNet.
+As the state-of-the-art method, MDD uses the [CLS] token as the target of diffusion, with its fully uninformative form represented like MASK.
+It is designed to diffuse a single label from the MASK using the MDD approach.
+Our results are summarized in Tab.~\ref{tab:main}, from which two key observations emerge that highlight the advantages of our method.

-\paragraph{ADD vs. Standard Classifiers.} First, we consider a direct comparison against standard classification models.
-To ensure fairness, we construct a counterpart model by replacing the authentic discrete diffusion module with a conventional classifier head—specifically, a linear layer that outputs classification logits—while keeping all other components identical.
+\paragraph{TDD vs. MDD.} First, we consider a direct comparison against MDD.
+To ensure fairness, we construct a counterpart model by replacing the TDD module with a conventional classifier head—specifically, a linear layer that outputs the token—while keeping all other components identical.
 Concretely, this corresponds to attaching a linear classification head to the feature extractor shown in Fig.~\ref{fig:overview}.
-The results in Table~\ref{tab:main} are striking: ADD consistently outperforms the standard classifier baseline by a clear margin on the classification task.
-Our ``ViT-Base (ADD)'' model achieves a top-1 accuracy of 82.8\%, substantially higher than its fair counterpart ``ViT-Base (standard classification).''
-Even more remarkably, ``ViT-Base (ADD)'' surpasses ``ViT-Large (standard classification)'' variants that employ nearly three times more parameters (305M vs.\ 111M).
-These comparisons strongly validate the effectiveness and efficiency of ADD.
+The results in Tab.~\ref{tab:main} are striking: TDD consistently outperforms MDD by a clear margin on the classification task.
+Our ``ViT-Base (TDD)'' model achieves a top-1 accuracy of 82.8\%, substantially higher than its fair counterpart ``ViT-Base (standard classification).''
+Even more remarkably, ``ViT-Base (TDD)'' surpasses ``ViT-Large (standard classification)'' variants that employ nearly three times more parameters (305M vs.\ 111M).
+These comparisons strongly validate the effectiveness and efficiency of TDD.

-To compare with standard classifiers methods, we implemented ViT-Base and successfully achieved an accuracy proposed in \citep{li2024autoregressive} of 82.3\%.
+To compare with standard methods, we implemented ViT-Base and successfully achieved an accuracy proposed in \citep{li2024autoregressive} of 82.3\%.
 We found that ViT-Base reached its highest accuracy around 250 epochs, after which it began to overfit and saw no further improvement.
-Our ADD method, however, reached the same accuracy as ViT-Base after 300 epochs and showed a trend of continued improvement.
-Therefore, we increased the number of ADD epochs until convergence.
-We finally achieved optimal performance of ADD after 500 epoch of training, 82.8\%.
+Our TDD method, however, reached the same accuracy as ViT-Base after 300 epochs and showed a trend of continued improvement.
+Therefore, we increased the number of TDD epochs until convergence.
+We finally achieved optimal performance of TDD after 500 epoch of training, 82.8\%.
 See Fig.~\ref{fig:training_curves} for a detailed comparison.

-We also tested the classification accuracy of ADD on ImageNet at different sampling steps.
-We found that ADD can achieve good classification results in about 10 sampling steps, and the best result is achieved after 20 iterations.
+We also tested the classification accuracy of TDD on ImageNet at different sampling steps.
+We found that TDD can achieve good classification results in about 10 sampling steps, and the best result is achieved after 20 iterations.
 Details shown as Fig.~\ref{fig:sampling_steps}.